Domestic trade requirements

 Read more information on requirements for consigning produce from outbreak areas in the Greater Sunraysia PFA.

 Consignments to non-QFF sensitive markets

-QFF host produce can be consigned from Victoria to non-QFF sensitive markets without certification and treatment.
-QFF non-sensitive markets include: the Melbourne, Brisbane and Sydney Markets.
+QFF host produce can be consigned from Victoria to Queensland and New South Wales without treatment and certification.

 Consignments to QFF sensitive markets (including the Greater Sunraysia PFA)

 Businesses consigning QFF host produce to QFF sensitive markets are advised to contact their local Plant Standards Officer on 136 186 to get the most up to date information on trade restrictions prior to consignment.

 For accreditation options, businesses are advised to visit the interstate certification assurance website.

 It is the responsibility of the consigning business to ensure compliance with all applicable quarantine entry requirements and that product consigned is free of QFF infestation.